navig-me/telert/README.md

 ## 👏 Acknowledgements

-This project has been improved with help from all contributors who provide feedback and feature suggestions!
+This project has been improved with help from all contributors who provide feedback and feature suggestions.

 If you find this tool useful, you can [support the project on Buy Me a Coffee](https://www.buymeacoffee.com/mihirk) ☕